Le6barbare/BetterFacebookIsBetter/README.md

 - Get the [Safari][4] extension.
 - Get the [Firefox][5] addon.

+And configure it with:
+>URL that begin with https://www.facebook.com
+>URL that begin with https://facebook.com

 ## Notes
 Feel free to send any questions or feedback to [damien.erambert@me.com][1] or find me on Twitter at @[Eramdam][2].